 Standard Deviation (SD) measures the Variation from Average.
 As a result, a low value of SD indicates that the data points are close to the Average.
 On the other hand, a high value of SD indicates the spread out of data points over a large range.
 Accordingly, the formula for Standard Deviation is as follows:

 We use this formula result as an indicator of activity risk level, which prompts the course of action to take.
 Activity variance calculation involves taking the square of activity standard deviation.

 The range of an Activity Duration

-The range of an Activity Duration serves the same purpose of Standard Deviation (SD) and Variance.
+The range of an Activity Duration serves the same purpose as Standard Deviation (SD) and Variance.
 To calculate the end of the range you add the Standard Deviation to Estimated Activity Duration.
 On the other hand, to calculate the start of the range you subtract Duration Standard Deviation from Estimated Activity.
-Accordingly, the formula for Range of an Activity Duration is as follows:
+Accordingly, the formula for the Range of an Activity Duration is as follows:

 The range of an Activity Duration=EAD±𝑆𝐷

 The float (Slack) of activity determines how long an activity can be delayed without affecting the project end date.
 Accordingly, if an activity is on the critical path, the float (slack) of that activity will be zero.
 In order to calculate an activity Float, first, we determine the Late Start (LS) and Early Start (ES) values of the activity.
 Alternatively, we may use Late Finish (LF) and Early Finish (EF) values.
 Accordingly, the formula for Total Float is as follows: